 A potential client once called me to ask me some questions about federally registering his trademark.
 After speaking with him about the US trademark search and US trademark registration process, he asked me whether I offer a guarantee that his trademark application would eventually become a trademark registration.
 When I told him that I could not provide such an assurance, he seemed pretty shocked.
-After all, why would a trademark attorney like myself advise someone to file a trademark application if there was a chance it would not be accepted by the Trademark Office?
+After all, why would a trademark registration attorney like myself advise someone to file a trademark application if there was a chance it would not be accepted by the Trademark Office?

-The fact is that while a skilled and experienced trademark attorney will certainly provide you with an informed opinion as to whether your trademark application is likely to mature into a trademark registration, there are simply too many variables in the trademark registration process for any trademark lawyer to offer an iron-clad guarantee of registration.
+The fact is that while a skilled and experienced trademark registration attorney will certainly provide you with an informed opinion as to whether your trademark application is likely to mature into a trademark registration, there are simply too many variables in the trademark registration process for any trademark lawyer to offer an iron-clad guarantee of registration.

-Another reason why a trademark lawyer cannot offer a guarantee of federal registration is because there is always the chance that your trademark application will be challenged by somebody during the 30 day trademark opposition period.
+Another reason why a trademark registration attorney cannot offer a guarantee of federal registration is because there is always the chance that your trademark application will be challenged by somebody during the 30 day trademark opposition period.
 Should that happen, you may choose to voluntarily abandon your trademark application rather than spend a significant amount of time and money defending against the opposition.
-Even if you decide to defend the opposition, the eventual ruling by the Trademark Trial and Appeal Board may not be in your favor, which would lead to your trademark application going abandoned.
+Even if you decide to defend the opposition, the eventual ruling by the Trademark Trial and Appeal Board (TTAB) may not be in your favor, which would lead to your trademark application going abandoned.
 Of course, it is completely outside a trademark attorney’s control whether an opposition is filed against your application and how you ultimately opt to deal with the opposition.

 Finally, if your trademark is not in use at the time the USPTO trademark application form is filed, you will eventually have to use your trademark in commerce and file the Statement of Use before the Trademark Office will issue your trademark registration.
 Needless to say, it is solely your responsibility to properly use your trademark in connection with the advertising and sale of the products or services listed in your trademark application.
-If you don’t use your trademark and file the Statement of Use by the deadline, your trademark application will go abandoned through no fault of the trademark attorney.
+If you don’t use your trademark and file the Statement of Use by the deadline, your trademark application will go abandoned through no fault of the trademark registration attorney.